mvolkmann/blog/src/swift.md

 The default device type used by the Simulator can be changed by selecting Product ...
 Destination ...
 Choose Destination... and selecting a device type.
+This must be done in each Xcode project.

 Xcode 13 adds support for Vim key bindings, but it is very basic.
 It does not support repeating commands with the period key,